 The impact of the DDO regime

-The DDO regime will require a new way of manufacturing and distributing financial products.
+The DDO regime requires a new way of manufacturing and distributing financial products.
 DDO affects not just product issuers, but product distributors.

 To meet the Design and Distribution Obligations: